The Supernatural Prequel Is Definitely Happening, Plus 2 Other New CW Shows - E! Online

 Without The Dark Knight himself around to protect Gotham, "hope comes from the most unexpected of places as this team of mismatched fugitives will become its next generation of saviors known as the Gotham Knights."

-The series orders for The Winchesters, Walker: Independence and Gotham Knights come at a time of crossroads at The CW, as the network canceled six shows—Naomi, The 4400, Roswell, New Mexico, Dynasty, Charmed and In The Dark—earlier in the day.
+The series orders for The Winchesters, Walker: Independence and Gotham Knights come at a time of crossroads at The CW, as the network canceled seven shows—Naomi, The 4400, Roswell, New Mexico, Dynasty, Charmed, Legacies and In The Dark—earlier in the day.